 Discover the Vienna Christmas Markets

-Let’s face it, no trip to Vienna in December is complete without a visit to its world-famous Christmas markets.
-Known locally as Christkindlmarkts, these are the heart and soul of the holiday season here, drawing visitors from around the globe.
-Whether you’re warming up with a cup of spiced Glühwein or indulging in a cheeky bratwurst, the markets offer a pleasant mix of festive hussle & bussle and culinary discovery.
-They’re also a great place to grab some last-minute presents from, especially if your loved ones are heavily into soap, beeswax or scarves (aren’t we all, though?).
-Vienna boasts several markets, each with its own distinct charm.
-Here are the big hitters first:
+No trip to Vienna in December is complete without seeing its world-famous Christmas markets.
+Known locally as Christkindlmarkts, these are the heart and soul of the holiday season here, attracting visitors from all over the world.
+They offer a great mix of festive hussle & bussle, handmade products, and comforting street food.
+They’re also a great place to grab some last-minute presents from – especially if your loved ones are heavily into soap, beeswax or scarves.
+Vienna boasts several markets, each with its own distinct character.
+I do have my favourites (more on that below), but here are the big hitters first:

 Wiener Christkindlmarkt at Rathausplatz

-Set right in front of the grand city hall (Rathaus), this is Austria’s largest and most iconic Christmas market, and its the one you probably saw photos of when you first googled Vienna in December.
-With over 150 stalls, it’s a spectacle of festive lights, gingerbread (Lebkuchen), and selfie-taking tourists from all over the world.
-Due to its popularity, it has its fair share of mass-produced trinkets, as well as some less traditionally Austrian snacks, but it’s still a must-see.
+Set right in front of the grand city hall (Rathaus), this is Austria’s largest and most iconic Christmas market, and it’s probably the one you saw photos of when you first googled Vienna in December!
+With over 150 stalls, it’s a festive behemoth replete with lights, gingerbread (Lebkuchen), and selfie-taking tourists from all over the world.
+Due to its popularity, it has its fair share of mass-produced trinkets, as well as some less traditional Austrian snacks (Raclette, etc.), but it’s still a must-see.
 The lights and location alone make it worth braving the crowds.

 Maria-Theresien-Platz Christmas Market

-Nestled between the Kunsthistorisches and Naturhistorisches Museums, this market offers a smaller, more intimate experience compared with the Rathaus.
-Here, you’ll find some more unique gift options and snacks, and fewer tourists.
-The location is also very cool, with two of the city’s most imposing buildings staring each other down, with little old you caught in the middle eating a chesnut.
+Nestled between the Kunsthistorisches and Naturhistorisches Museums, this market offers a smaller, more intimate experience compared with the Rathaus, although because of its central location it remains one of Vienna’s busiest.
+The food options here are better compared with Rathaus in my opinion, and the location is also very cool, with two of the city’s most imposing buildings staring each other down with little old you caught in the middle eating a chesnut.

 Schönbrunn Palace Christmas Market

-However, if you want to escape the tourist crowds and dive into the markets loved by locals, check out the Christmas Market Food & Drink Tour by our sister company, Venture Vienna.
-This exclusive tour takes you to four of Vienna’s best-kept secrets, where you’ll savor traditional Austrian festive treats, sip on seasonal drinks, and pick up some interesting insight into Viennese culture.
-Plus, you’ll master the city’s public transport system while exploring off-the-beaten-path neighborhoods.
-Tours run from mid-November to December 23rd, perfect for those looking to experience a more authentic Christmas in Vienna.
-Tours are limited to small-groups only.
+If, however, you want to escape the tourist crowds and explore the markets loved most by us locals, then check out the Christmas Market Food & Drink Tour by our sister company, Venture Vienna.
+This exclusive tour takes you to four of Vienna’s less touristy markets, where you’ll savor traditional Austrian festive treats, sip on seasonal drinks, and pick up some interesting insights into Viennese food culture.
+Plus, you’ll master the city’s public transport system while exploring more off-the-beaten-path neighborhoods.
+Tours run from mid-November to early January each year, so they’re perfect for anyone looking to experience a more authentic Christmas in Vienna.
+Tours are limited to small-groups only (just 8 people) so what are you waiting for?!

-Vienna, the City of Music, comes into its own in December, with a range of classical music performances that complement the festive season.
-Whether you’re a lifelong classical music aficionado or just a curious philistine, the city’s legendary concert halls and opera houses are here to make you classy again.
-Here’s your guide to Vienna’s top music venues and what they offer in December:
+Vienna, the City of Music, comes into its own in winter, with a range of classical music performances that seem to just match the festive season.
+Whether you’re a lifelong classical music aficionado or just a curious philistine, the city’s legendary concert halls and opera houses are here to make you classy again!
+Here’s a guide to Vienna’s top music venues in December:

 Wiener Musikverein

-Arguably the most famous concert hall in the world, the Musikverein is home to the Vienna Philharmonic and known for its exceptional acoustics, especially in its impressively grand, Golden Hall.
-During December, the Musikverein hosts a variety of holiday-themed concerts, including classical recitals and special Christmas performances.
-If you’re lucky, you might snag a ticket to the renowned New Year’s Concert—though seats are in high demand and sell out fast.
+Arguably the most famous concert hall in the world, the Musikverein is home to the Vienna Philharmonic Orchestra.
+Known for its exceptional acoustics, especially in its impressively grand, Golden Hall, the Musikverein hosts a variety of holiday-themed concerts in December and January, including classical recitals and special Christmas performances.
+Don’t hold your breath if you want a ticket to the renowned New Year’s Concert though – tickets are drawn by lot exclusively on the Vienna Philharmonic website.

 Here’s what’s on at the Musikverein this December.
 Tip: Definitely book your tickets early to secure a spot in this iconic venue.